-We consider it essential to implement comparable efforts in marine sciences through interdisciplinary research combining physiology, biochemistry, ecology, and mathematical modeling.
-A key factor here will be the identification and development of new model systems for keystone holobionts that will allow the hypotheses generated by large-scale data sets to be tested in controlled experiments.
-Such approaches will enable the identification of common interaction patterns between organisms within holobionts and nested ecosystems.
-In addition to answering fundamental questions, they will help address the ecological, societal, and ethical issues that arise from attempting to actively manipulate holobionts (e.g., in aquaculture) in order to enhance their resilience and protect them from the impacts of global change (Llewellyn et al. 2014).
+We advocate the implementation of comparable efforts in marine sciences through interdisciplinary research combining physiology, biochemistry, ecology, and computational modeling.
+A key factor will be the identification and development of tractable model systems for keystone holobionts that allow hypotheses generated by large-scale data sets to be tested in controlled experiments.
+Such approaches will enable the identification of organismal interaction patterns within holobionts and nested ecosystems.
+In addition to answering fundamental questions, they will help address the ecological, societal, and ethical issues that arise from attempting to actively manipulate holobionts (e.g. in aquaculture, conservation) in order to enhance their resilience and protect them from the impacts of global change (Llewellyn et al. 2014).

 Emerging methodologies to approach the complexity of holobiont partnerships